-Route an appropriately sized DC grounding wire (green or bare wire) from the inverter's DC equipment ground terminal (item 7 in figure 1-2) to a dedicated system ground.
+Route an appropriately sized DC grounding wire (green or bare wire) from the inverter's DC equipment ground terminal (Item 7, Figure 1-2) to a dedicated system ground.
 Recommended tightening torque is 45 in lbf (5.1 N-m).
-Refer to section 2.6 for grounding information and sizing the DC ground wires.
+Refer to Section 2.6 for grounding information and sizing the DC ground wires.